By Sammie Purcell

 It’s happened to many a talented actor.
 Fellow nominee, Leonardo DiCaprio, was nominated four times before he finally won for “The Revenant” in 2016.
 Some great actors still haven’t been honored with a win.
 Amy Adams has six nominations and no wins, Glenn Close has seven and Peter O’Toole, while the recipient of a 2003 honorary award, has eight acting nominations and no wins.

 There’s no doubt Ronan will deliver more amazing performances.
 The question is which one will the Academy recognize her for.

 We will have to tune in Sunday to see how the night plays out.
-Until then, you can listen to us discuss the awards on the BU News Service podcast later in the week, and I’ll be updating my thoughts on the night Monday afternoon.
+Until then, you can listen to us discuss the awards on the BU News Service podcast later in the week, and I’ll be updating my thoughts on Monday afternoon.